yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 News
 ======

+* **April 2025**
+Thank you, ICPC, for the Vaclav Rajlich Early Career Achivement Award!

 * **Jan 2025**
 Our group got two papers accepted to ICSE 2025 Journal First Track!
 Congratulations to Zach Karas (for his TOSEM paper) and Anda Liang (for his TSE paper)!